tushar-sharma/select/README.md

 ## Usage

-Compile the code by typing
+Compile the code by, simply:

 .. code-block:: bash

-    $ make
+    $ pip install requests

 Run the program to find the kth smallest element.
 For e.g. to find 2nd most element using select1, type